 The tradition dates back to Saint Nicholas who was Bishop of Myra in the 4th century.
 The feast of Saint Nicholas is still celebrated on the anniversary of his death, 6th December, today.
 Nicholas was venerated for his benevolence to children, and from the 17th century onwards it became a tradition to give children gifts of nuts, apples and gingerbread.
 Many costumed Saint Nicholases are out and about in Munich every year, giving presents to well-behaved children.
 If father or uncle don’t want to dress up then you can even book a visit from Saint Nicholas to your home.

 He is the sullen assistant to Saint Nicholas, terrifying people with his rattling chains.
-On 11 and 18 December 2016, hairy and scary Krampuses will be reviving the 500-year-old tradition again at the Christmas Market on Marienplatz.
+On two days, hairy and scary Krampuses will be reviving the 500-year-old tradition again at the Christmas Market on Marienplatz.
 So if you are going shopping for Christmas presents on this day: be on your guard!
 Because you may come across one or two scary beings.

 The artistically presented groups of figures fascinate both young and old.
 As well as Jesus, Mary and Joseph, there is so much to discover: little sheep, magnificent landscapes, distant towns.
 You can admire traditional cribs from Bavaria, Tyrol and Italy in the crib collection of the Bavarian National Museum.
 The Manger Market in Neuhauserstraße offers everything for your crib at home: from magnificent woodcarvings to low-priced plastic figures.